Follaburros420/chatbot-ui/README.md

 #### 4. Connect to Hosted DB

-Open up your repository for your hosted instance of Chatbot UI.
+Open up your repository for your hosted instance of Chatbot UI and run the migrations.

-In the 1st migration file `supabase/migrations/20240108234540_setup.sql` you will need to replace 2 values with the values you got above:

-- `project_url` (line 53): Use the `Project URL` value from above
-- `service_role_key` (line 54): Use the `Service role key` value from above
+No manual edits of the migration files are necessary.

 Now, open a terminal in the root directory of your local Chatbot UI repository.
 We will execute a few commands here.